Skip to content

 Degel Machaneh Ephraim

 Moshe Chaim Ephraim of Sudilkov (c.
-1742–1800) was a Hasidic master and grandson of the Baal Shem Tov, active in Sudilkov in Volhynia.
+1742–1800) was a Hasidic master and grandson of the Baal Shem Tov.
+Born in Medzhybizh, where his grandfather lived, he later settled in Sudilkov in Volhynia.
 He was a bridge figure between the early Hasidic movement and its second generation, studying under his grandfather's disciples and later becoming a revered rebbe in his own right.
 He was known for his devotional approach to prayer and his integration of mystical teachings with practical ethics.
 His collected teachings were published posthumously as Degel Machaneh Ephraim, which became influential in Hasidic circles for its emphasis on serving God with joy and inner sincerity.
 He taught that every mundane action could become a vehicle for spiritual elevation through proper intention (kavvanah).

 Life journeyclick any stop, or use ←/→Trace on the orchard map →